 There aren’t many things that are cuter than a baby, but we reckon this cosy, star-emblazoned baby blanket comes a close second.
-Mandy O’Sullivan’s crochet baby blanket is worked in the softest chenille-style yarn and it’ll keep your little ‘un as snug as a bug in a rug, and look adorable doing it, too.
-Plus it’s adorned with matching pom poms that finish the whole thing off beautifully.
+Mandy O’Sullivan shows you how to crochet a baby blanket with pictures making this project a super simple one to recreate.
+Mandy’s crochet baby blanket is worked in the softest chenille-style yarn and it’ll keep your little ‘un as snug as a bug in a rug, and look adorable doing it.
+Plus it’s adorned with matching pom-poms that finish the whole thing off beautifully (learn how to make a pom pom here on Gathered).

 - Bernat Baby Blanket Big Ball, 100% polyester, 300g/234m per ball, three balls in White (4005) (Yarn A) and one ball in Peachy (4510) (Yarn B)